hemonth/portfolio/content/post/javaAngularCheckList.md

 # Naming

 - Think and discuss with team before choosing a name for public member.
-- Java and JavaScript use PascalCase for classes, interfaces, enums, annotations.
+- Java and JavaScript use ```PascalCase``` for classes, interfaces, enums, annotations.
-- Java and JavaScript use camelCase for methods and variables.
+- Java and JavaScript use ```camelCase``` for methods and variables.

 # Exception handling

 - Catch any checked exception thrown by the code.
 - Convert checked exceptions to unchecked exceptions.
-- Throw the unchecked exceotion.
+- Throw the unchecked exception.
 Unchecked exceptions could be couston or plain RuntimeExeception.
 - Always use two argument constructor of RuntimeException.
 The fist take a message, second is the actual exception.
 - Catch all exceptions thrown by code in your controller and resource classes.
 - Log exceptions only in the controller or resource classes.